mikabytes/clubhouse-gears/README.md

 # Clubhouse Gears

 Make anything happen automically.
-Define your rules directly as Clubhouse Stories.
+Define your wishes directly as Clubhouse Stories.

 To give you a taste, check out these few examples.
 However, possibilities really are endless.
 Also see [Recipes](#Recipes) for code.